 ChronogramOriginally published on July 25, 2023 in Chronogram by

 When settling in to watch one of Shakespeare’s history plays, expectations run toward battles, murders, and weighty ruminations.
 What you might not expect—humor.
-“Henry V,” one of this season’s offerings at Hudson Valley Shakespeare Festival in Garrison, manages to do both quite well.
+“Henry V,” one of this season’s offerings at Hudson Valley Shakespeare in Garrison, manages to do both quite well.
 Imagine, if you will, French cavalry storming the battlefield from the hill outfitted in bike helmets and football pads, pawing the sandy field on their imaginary steeds, and you begin to appreciate what Artistic Director Davis MacCullum and a cast of 16, led by the impressive Emily Ota, have re-envisioned for this notable work.

 As the play opens, the young king Henry, assured that he has a right to claim the throne of France, receives an envoy from the French Dauphin, who mocks Henry’s youthful exuberance with a gift of tennis balls, prompting Henry to mount a military expedition to France to seize the throne.